1960s Schmahl & Schulz Table Lamp

-Materials: Brass parts, iron parts, chrome parts.
+Materials: Round metal (iron) base with a brushed steel lid on top.
 Cast iron counterweight inside the base.
-Aluminium black lampshade with many glass tubes inlaid.
-3 galvanized iron sockets.
+Chrome rod.
+Some metal parts.
+Aluminium black mushroom style lampshade with many inlaid glass tubes.
+3 galvanised iron sockets.

 Height: 38 cm / 14.96”